Counting and packing Hamilton cycles in dense graphs and oriented graphs: Counting Hamilton cycles in undirected graphs

 \section{Counting Hamilton cycles in undirected graphs}

 In this section we prove Proposition \ref{warmup} and Corollaries \ref{warmup2} and \ref{almostregular}.

 \textbf{Proof of Proposition \ref{warmup}.} Let $H\subseteq G$ be a $\textrm{reg}(G)$-factor of $G$.
 By Theorem \ref{regularsubgraphdense} we have that $\textrm{reg}(G)=\Theta(n)$.
-Therefore, we can apply Corollary \ref{2factor} and conclude that $\sum_{s\leq s^*} f(H,s)\geq \left(\frac{\textrm{reg}(G)}{e}\right)^n\left(1-o(1)\right)^n$ (where $s^*=\sqrt{n \ln n}$ and $f(H,s)$ counts the number of $2$-factors of $H$ with exactly $s$ cycles).
+Therefore, we can apply Corollary \ref{2factor} and conclude that $\sum_{s\leq s^*} f(H,s)\geq \left(\frac{\textrm{reg}(G)}{e}\right)^n\left(1-o(1)\right)^n$ (where $s^*=\sqrt{n \ln n}$ and $f(H,s)$ counts the number of $(\leq 2)$-factors of $H$ with exactly $s$ cycles).

-Now, working in $G$, given a $2$-factor $F$ with $s\leq s^*$ cycles, by applying Lemma \ref{rotations-dense} and using the connectivity of $G$ we can turn $F$ into a Hamilton cycle of $G$ by adding and removing at most $O(s)$ edges in the following way: let $C$ be a a non-Hamilton cycle in $F$.
-Since $G$ is connected we can find a vertex $v\in V(C)$ and a vertex $u\in V(G)\setminus V(C)$ for which $vu\in E(G)$.
-Now, by deleting the edge $vv^+$ from $C$ we get a path $P$ which can be extended by the edge $vu$.
+Now, working in $G$, given a $(\leq 2)$-factor $F$ with $s\leq s^*$ cycles, by repeatedly applying Lemma \ref{rotations-dense} we can turn $F$ into a Hamilton cycle of $G$ by adding and removing at most $O(s)$ edges in the following way: let $C$ be a non-Hamilton cycle in $F$.
+If we can find vertex $v\in V(C)$ and a vertex $u\in V(G)\setminus V(C)$ for which $vu\in E(G)$, then by deleting the edge $vv^+$ from $C$ (and doing nothing in case $C$ is a cycle of length two) we get a path $P$ which can be extended by the edge $vu$.
 Connecting it to a cycle $C'$ which contains $u$ ($C'$ can be just an edge) we obtain a longer path $P'$.
 Repeat this argument as long as we can.
-If there are no edges between the endpoints of the current path $P'$ and other cycle from $F$, then we can use Lemma \ref{rotations-dense} in order to turn $P'$ into a cycle within $4$ edge replacements.
-Then, using the connectivity of $G$ again, we can extend it.
-In any case, we invest $\Theta(1)$ edge replacements in order to decrease the number of cycles by $1$, and unless the current cycle is a Hamilton cycle, we can always merge two cycles.
-Therefore, after $O(s^*)$ edge-replacements we get a Hamilton cycle.
+If there are no edges between the endpoints of the current path $P'$ and the other cycles from $F$, then we can use Lemma \ref{rotations-dense} in order to turn $P'$ either into a Hamilton cycle (and then we are done) or into a path $P^*$ for which $V(P^*)=V(P)$ and for which there exists an edge between one of its endpoints to $V(G)\setminus V(P^*)$.
+This can be done within $4$ edge replacements and we then extend the path using such an edge.
+Note that in each such step we invest at most $4$ edge replacements in order to decrease the number of cycles by $1$, and unless the current cycle is a Hamilton cycle, we can always merge two cycles.
+Therefore, after $O(s)$ edge-replacements we get a Hamilton cycle.

 In order to complete the proof, note that given a Hamilton cycle $C$ in $G$, by replacing at most $k$ edges we can get at most $\binom{n}{k}(2k)^{2k}$ $2$-factors in $H$ (choose $k$ edges of $C$ to delete, obtain at most $k$ paths which need to be turned into a $2$-factor by connecting endpoints of paths; for each endpoint we have at most $2k$ choices of other endpoints to connect it to).
-Therefore, for some positive constant $D$ we have that $\sum_{s\leq s^*}f(G,s)\leq h(G)\cdot n\binom{n}{Ds^*}(2Ds^*)^{2Ds^*} \leq h(G)n^{O(s^*)}$.
+Therefore, for some positive constant $D$ we have that $\sum_{s\leq s^*}f(G,s)\leq h(G)\cdot s^*\binom{n}{Ds^*}(2Ds^*)^{2Ds^*} \leq h(G)n^{O(s^*)}$.
 This implies that

 and completes the proof of Proposition \ref{warmup}.{ $\Box$ \\}

 Corollary \ref{warmup2} follows easily from Proposition \ref{warmup}.